 - Complete an Interlibrary Loan Request.
 NOTE: The form requires your network login and it records your name.

-- Provide a full citation including author, title, and source for all copyrighted material on the form.
+- Select the option for a book chapter or an article and provide a full citation including author, title, and source for all copyrighted material on the form.

 - Once it's scanned, the link to the PDF file will be in your interlibrary loan account.